frogsfrogs/frogsfrogs.github.io/flash-book.md

 > [![flowerknots](/images/flash/Oct2022/13a.jpg)](https://frogsfrogs.github.io/images/flash/Oct2022/13a.jpg)
 = Please read <a href="/red-seal">this note</a> before requesting.
-= #7A: 9 - 10in tall, min size 8in tall. full color or grayscale. available.
+= #7A: *available*.
+9 - 10in tall, min size 8in tall. full color or grayscale.available.
-= #11A: 11in tall, min size 9in tall. full color. available.
+= #11A: *available*.
+11in tall, min size 9in tall. full color.

 <br>
 <br>